First recorded by Dinah Shore (1949).

 Hit versions by The Tarriers (US #4/R&B #14/UK #15 1956), Sarah Vaughn (US #19 1956), Harry Belafonte (US #5/R&B #7/UK #2 1956), The Fontane Sisters (US #13 1957).

-From the wiki: “The song was originally a Jamaican folk song.
-Its most popular version was adapted by Barbadian Irving Burgie.
+From the wiki: “‘Day-O (The Banana Boat Song)’ was originally a Jamaican folk song of unknown title.
 It was thought to be sung by Jamaican banana workers, with a repeated melody and refrain (call and response); with each set lyric there would be a response from the workers but using many different sets of lyrics, some possibly improvised on the spot.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.